-Creating the digital presence for Action for Children's first Christmas campaign
+Creating the digital presence for Secrate Santa, a unique Christmas donation campaign

 Action for Children continue to drive forward new ways to make life better for vulnerable children as they have been for over 148 years.
 For the first time in their history the organisation wanted to build on the Christmas spirit and create a digitally-centric Christmas campaign.